Mastitis While Breast-Feeding - Topic Overview

 You can safely take acetaminophen (such as

-Tylenol) for pain.
+Tylenol) for pain or a fever.
 You can take ibuprofen (such as Advil) along with

 acetaminophen to reduce inflammation.